clockzhong/how-to-start-a-startup/Lecture01.md

 ![](l1f2.png)

 You should make this feedback loop as tight as possible.
 If your product gets 10 percent better every week, that compounds really quickly.
 One of the advantages of software startups is just how short you can make the feedback loop.
 It can be measured in hours, and the best companies usually have the tightest feedback loop.
-You should try to keep this going for all of your company's life, but its really important in the early days.
+You should try to keep this going for all of your company's life, but it's really important in the early days.

 The good news is that all this is doable.
 Its hard, it takes a lot of effort, but there's no magic.
 The plan is at least is straightforward, and you will eventually get to a great product.